fluxionary/minetest-verbana/README.md

-Verbana: Verification and banning mod for minetest
+Verbana: Verification and banning mod for Minetest
 ==================================================

 CURRENTLY A NON-FUNCTIONAL WIP.
 DO NOT USE UNTIL THIS MESSAGE HAS BEEN REMOVED.